pb319/Scrap_with_Selenium/README.md

 # Scrap_with_Selenium
-Let's jump deeper into the domain of web scraping using Selenium.
+Let's dive deeper into the domain of web scraping using Selenium.